Auditing of System and Processes

 - Objectivity and impartiality– These are expectations of both of the auditors and the organization using the system and processes.
 To be objective and impartial means to let the evidence speak for itself.
 Auditors and the audit process need to be free of bias and in pursuit of the truth with evidence to support conformance with the processes or activities being audited.

 There are several types of audits as described below.

-- Adequacy audit – This is the audit exercise which determines the extent to which the documented system, represented by the manual, the associated procedures, work instructions and record forms adequately meets the requirements of the system standard and if it provides objective evidence that the system is correctly designed in this respect.
+- Adequacy audit – It is the audit exercise which determines the extent to which the documented system, represented by the manual, the associated procedures, work instructions and record forms adequately meets the requirements of the system and processes and if it provides objective evidence that the system and the processes are correctly designed in this respect.

-- Compliance audit – This is the audit which determines the extent to which the documented system is implemented and observed within the organization.
+- Compliance audit – It is the audit which determines the extent to which the documented system and processes are implemented and observed within the organization.

-- External audit – This is an audit carried out by the organization with whom there is a contract to purchase goods or services or intend to do so.
+- External audit – It is an audit carried out for the system / processes of the organization with whom there is a contract to purchase goods or services or intend to do so.
 It can be adequacy and / or compliance audit or both.
 It is also known as second party audit

-- Extrinsic audit – This is an external audit carried out by an independent accredited third party using a standard to provide assurance on the effectiveness of the systems.
+- Extrinsic audit – It is an external audit carried out by an independent accredited third party using a standard to provide assurance on the effectiveness of the system and processes.
 This audit can also be adequacy and / or compliance audit or both.
 It is also known as third party audit.

-- Internal audit – This is an audit which is carried out by an organization from its own internal sources for its systems for the purpose of providing assurance to the management that the systems are functioning properly and are effectively achieving the planned objectives.
-These audits are carried out by that staff of the organization which is not directly involved in the system.
+- Internal audit – It is an audit which is carried out by the organization from its own internal sources for its system and processes for the purpose of providing assurance to the management that the system and processes are functioning properly and are effectively achieving the planned objectives.
+These audits are carried out by those employees of the organization who are not directly involved in the system and processes.
 Sometimes organizations take the help of external agencies for carrying out the internal audit.
 It is also known as first party audit.

 - Process or product audit – It is a vertical audit which looks into complete system that goes into the production of a specific end product or service.